US reports surge of kids at SW border, a challenge for Biden

 Overall encounters have been increasing steadily since April 2020, soon after Mexico and the U.S. agreed to close the official border crossings to all but essential traffic because of the pandemic.

-There were nearly 29,000 family units or unaccompanied minors in February.
+There were nearly 29,000 families or unaccompanied minors combined in February.
 The last time it was higher was in October 2019.
+The total number of people encountered by CBP was just up 28% from January, but many of them are migrants who were recently turned back and are trying again.

 Biden officials have faced mounting questions about the temporary detention of migrant families, an issue that the two previous presidents had to deal with because of the instability in the region.
 The new administration is seeking to craft a softer approach.